10 Myths About the Royal Family That Are Totally False

 The Mall in London was intended as an emergency airstrip

 The royal family takes its security seriously, but that doesn’t mean every landscaping feature has an ulterior use.
 According to this theory, the 0.58-mile road leading to Buckingham Palace was intended as an airstrip.
 That way, the royal family could be evacuated via plane in case of emergency.
 It’s an interesting idea, but unfortunately, the Mall would make a lousy runway.
 The road is about a mile too short for any modern aircraft, and is lined by lampposts and buildings that would make takeoff impossible.
 However, helicopters can, and do, land on the Palace’s lawn.
-Curious about the royal family’s other air adventures?
-This is how much the family spend on travel this year.

 Queen Elizabeth I was a man

 Queen Elizabeth I—also referred to as the Virgin Queen, due to the fact that she never married—is remembered as one of the greatest leaders of England.
 And because of her strong leadership qualities, some misogynists of the time decided the Virgin Queen must have been a man in disguise.
 The myth was first printed by Bram Stoker, the author of Dracula, in his 1910 book Famous Imposters.
 Stoker believed that at some point in Elizabeth’s childhood, she was sent to the countryside to escape the plague.
 Unfortunately, the young princess fell ill and died.
 When the feared King Henry VIII came to visit her, Elizabeth’s caretakers decided to replace her with a similarly aged child, rather than anger the king.
 Because there were no girls to choose from, the governess found a young boy and dressed him in Elizabeth’s clothes.
 The king was never the wiser, and according to Stoker’s belief, the young farm boy went on to rule the country.
 And before you assume Stoker was just trying to stir the pot, History Answers notes that the novelist was totally certain he had the story right.
+This isn’t even the craziest conspiracy theory about the royals—here are 17 others to take a look at.

 Kate Middleton loves almond milk

 The Duchess of Cambridge shut this one down herself.
 At one afternoon tea event at a charity cafe, volunteers served Kate almond milk after hearing a rumor that’s what she liked.
 “Don’t believe everything you read,” said the duchess.
 “I don’t even like almond milk.”
-These are the nine bizarre eating habits of the royal family, according to their personal chef.
+These are the 9 bizarre eating habits of the royal family, according to their personal chef.

 The queen has no actual power

 Obviously, the United Kingdom operates as a parliamentary democracy—but that doesn’t mean the sovereign is a powerless figurehead.
 In times of crisis, it wouldn’t be out of bounds for the queen to declare war.
 Similarly, the queen creates orders of knighthood and appoints the prime minister after a general election or resignation.
+Here are some more things the Queen has the power to do.

 King George VI and Queen Elizabeth stayed in London during WWII